akhuntsaria/h2c/README.md

 ### What is this?
-A web server and an implementation of the HTTP/2 over TCP protocol written in Go.
+A web server and an implementation of the HTTP/2 over TCP protocol, written in Go.

 ### Getting started
 Define endpoints in `main.go` and start the server: